 Contact a SCKEDD professional today to help you determine which Small Business or Rural Development Loan Program is right for your project!

 SBA Loan Programs

-SBA announced on November 1, 2016 new names for its two core business loan programs.
+UPDATE: (SBA announced on November 1, 2016 new names for its two core business loan programs.
 The renaming and rebranding of these loans is to better reflect their purposes and improve borrower understanding of SBA’s programs.
-The rebranding of the loan programs will roll out over time, during which time SBA will update its website, regulations, forms, etc. Due to the gradual introduction of the new names, some documents may continue to use the terms 7(a) and 504 during this transition period.
+The rebranding of the loan programs will roll out over time, during which time SBA will update its website, regulations, forms, etc. Due to the gradual introduction of the new names, some documents may continue to use the terms 7(a) and 504 during this transition period.)

 This economic development loan program provides small business owners with financing for fixed-asset projects (real estate and long-term equipment) up to $5.0M while preserving working capital.
 This loan program puts such fixed-asset projects within reach for small businesses by requiring lower down payments than conventional financing and providing long-term, fixed-rate interest rates.
 It also reduces the risk to lenders through its structure as second mortgage financing.

 SCKEDD provides loan packaging services to small business applicants for the SBA Standard 7(a) Loan Program.
 If you are working with your bank to secure additional funding for your business, the SBA 7(a) loan/guarantee may be the program you need.

 This loan program is for small businesses that have modest credit needs and do not qualify for financing from traditional credit sources.
 Your business must be located in rural areas outside the City of Wichita.